A/R: Sick student dies in dormitory after being denied exeat

-The family of the general arts student is accusing the headmaster of the school for refusing him the right to seek medical attention Sunday even when his health condition had visibly deteriorated.
+The family of the general arts student is accusing the senior high master of the school for refusing him the right to seek medical attention Sunday even when his health condition had visibly deteriorated.

 A student who spoke to Ultimate FM on condition of anonymity said their colleague was found dead in the dormitory after school hours.